fastapi/fastapi/docs/en/docs/help-fastapi.md

 ### Ask to close

-If they reply, there's a high chance you will have solved their problem, congrats, **you're a hero**! 🦸
+If they reply, there's a high chance you would have solved their problem, congrats, **you're a hero**! 🦸

 * Now you can ask them, if that solved their problem, to **close the issue**.